tg2001/2-way-Ensemble-U-Net/README.md

 The repository contains the following folders:
 - Dataset: Contains code for creating the dataset
 - Testing: Contains code for using the model for performing segmentation and also for testing the performance of the models
-- visualisation: Contains code for visualising the dataset
+- Visualisation: Contains code for visualising the dataset
 - Models: Contains the code for the 7 models we tested out

 (Information the codes and how to use them are uploaded in the readme file of their respective folders)